mchaov/plugins-with-typescript-mobx-and-react/README.md

 First search result in google for [react carousel](https://www.npmjs.com/package/react-responsive-carousel) was used for the React integration demo.

+Please note that the source code for the React plugin is much simpler than the rest.
+The implementation avoids the side effect ridden code and browser API calls that are needed in the other examples.

 #### Vue plugin needs

 I don't know Vue, so it's integration is not much different than the jQuery on.
 What I see is that if used with TS Vue components could be made injectable in much more robust way.
 Link to the source of the component - [here](https://www.npmjs.com/package/vueperslides).